JustinDo720/JobBuddy-Backend/README.md

 ### Work on React and our Finished Rest API
 - [ ] With all the endpoints, we need to tie our Django Backend with the React Frontend

+### Refactor and Other things to add
+- [ ] It's good practice to Create 2 **Seperate** Serializer:
+    - One for Post: Necessary fields that are required for Posting
+    - One for Get: present specifc fields
+    - For instance I don't need (user) and (user_link)
+        - However Post needs user while Get doesn't
+ - [ ] Order Jobs by most recent?
+ - [ ] Can the homepage Show things for our users to choose:
+    - Jobs
+    - Users
+    - Images
+- [ ] API to query a specific User's post
+    - If i want the queryset for user: "Thy" then it should return **ONLY** job posts by her